axibase/atsd-use-cases/workshop/technical-writing.md

 Hosting a corporate blog has the ability to waste a lot of time, or accomplish a lot of things.
 When writng analytic documents such as use cases or solution briefs, remember your purpose:

-* **Make Your Time Count**: Writing can create huge outlays when performed improperly and disorganized.
+* **Make Your Time Count**: Writing can create huge outlays when performed improperly and in a disorganized manner.
 Make sure your writing is efficient, effective, and engaging.
 Compose pieces which generate interest, inspire conversation, and create oppurtunity.

 * **Represent Your Product:** An article that touches on a hot-button issue or topical theme is only as good a blog post as it is able to relate to the underlying software.
-Inspiring thught in a reader's cognitive space is no use if it doesn't demonstrate the way the technology facilitated that discovery.
+Inspiring thought in a reader's cognitive space is no use if it doesn't demonstrate the way the technology facilitated that discovery.

 * **Engage Your Audience:** At the other extreme, a densely-worded write-up on the paticularities of the latest version of some tool doesn't accomplish the task of engagement.
 Readers should come to your space to see a tool or service in action.
 Link to the technical writing if the oppurtunity presents itself, but don't force it on unwitting civilians.